stungeye/Programming-1-Notes/docs/06-collections/03-vectors.md

 std::vector evenNumbers{ 2, 4, 6, 8, 10, 12}; // Vector of int
 ```

+⏳ Wait For It:
+{: .label .label-blue}

+The `<>` braces used to specify the element type indicates that vectors are template classes.
+{: .d-inline-block}

 ## Get and Set Vector Elements

 Vectors elements can be retrieved and set using square braces: